code-with-max/godot-google-play-iapp/README.md

 ## Before start

+- Google Play Billing uses these three types of purchases:
+  - Products that will be consumed.
+  - Products that will be purchased.
+  - Subscriptions that will be purchased and consumed.

-- Google Play Billing uses these three types of products, and their IDs should be passed to the function as a list of String elements.
+  and their IDs should be passed to the function as a list of String elements.
 Even if there is only one ID, it still needs to be wrapped in a list.

 - All public methods and values returned by Google Play Billing are presented as a typed Godot dictionary.
 All dictionary keys represent the names of public methods written in snake_case style.
-  - getProductId -> product_id
+  - getProductId* -> `product_id`
-  - getSubscriptionOfferDetails -> subscription_offer_details
+  - getSubscriptionOfferDetails -> `subscription_offer_details`

   See full variant of response [here](https://github.com/code-with-max/godot-google-play-iapp/blob/master/examples/details_inapp.json)

+- The plugin also includes all standard [BillingResponseCode](https://developer.android.com/reference/com/android/billingclient/api/BillingClient.BillingResponseCode) messages as a key in the dictionary called `response_code`.
+Additionally, it adds a `debug_message` key if the code indicates an error.

 ## Step-by-step set up guide